+Alignment Stakeout

-After the loading is completed, enter the start mileage and stakeout interval.
-The road stakeout is divided into the options of by pile interval and by nearby.
-By pile interval means starting from the starting mileage point, stake out by pile according to the set pile interval; by nearby stakeout will calculate the nearest point on the road to the current position as the target point at any time, and with the current position moving, the mileage and offset of the corresponding point on the road will change.
-By default, stakeout is started from the starting mileage, and the mileage value of the nearest point on the road to the current position will be obtained after clicking the position icon, so that it is convenient to start the road stakeout from that point immediately; the stakeout interval is 1m by default and middle pile is selected which can be modified.
+After the loading is completed, select the type as Interval.

+It is divided into the options of by interval and by nearby.
+By interval means starting from the starting mileage point, stake out step by interval according to the set interval.
+The mileage value of the nearest point on the road to the current position will be obtained after clicking the position icon, so that it is convenient to start the road stakeout from that point immediately.
+Stakeout by nearby will calculate the nearest point on the road to the current position as the target point at any time, and with the current position moving, the mileage and offset of the corresponding point on the road will change.

+Staking to the middle pile, left pile and right pile are allowed in alignment stakeout.
+The coordinates of the middle pile are calculated according to the alignment and vertical profile, when cross section, super elevation and widening are added to the calculation of the coordinates of the left or right pile.

 Then follow the software instructions to move the high-precision GNSS receiver to the design point to complete the stakeout.